-Chad Hall enters his first season as the assistant quarterbacks coach for the Giants.
-The 2025 season will mark his ninth coaching in the NFL.
+Chad Hall enters his first season as the wide receivers coach for the Giants.
+The 2026 season will mark his tenth coaching in the NFL and his second with the Giants.

 Hall spent 2023-24 as the wide receivers coach for the Jacksonville Jaguars, overseeing the ascension of Brian Thomas Jr., a standout rookie in 2024.
 Under Hall's mentorship, Thomas ranked third overall in the NFL with 1,282 receiving yards and led all rookies with 10 touchdown receptions.
 Thomas also set Jaguars rookie records in receptions (87), receiving yards and yards per catch (14.7).
 He was voted to the 2025 Pro Bowl, becoming the first rookie wide receiver in Jaguars history to be named to the Pro Bowl.